-IDC747-1 is ideal for developers who want to quickly and cost effectively integrate high performance Audio and Data Bluetooth functionality into their products.
+IDC777-1 is ideal for developers who want to quickly and cost effectively integrate high performance Audio and Data Bluetooth functionality into their products.
 It is controlled through a simple UART interface that also serves for data transmissions.
 For the Audio, it has Analog or Digital Outputs.
-The module can connect to multiple devices with multiple profiles.
-The power consumption is <1mAmp when connected, <1mAmp in Pairing mode and <6mAmp when streaming music at 3.3V.
-It is supplied FCC, CE and Bluetooth 5.2 certified.
+The module can connect to multiple devices with multiple profiles, including the new LE Audio Unicast and Auracast (Broadcast).
+The power consumption is <1mAmp when connected, <1mAmp in Pairing mode and <4mAmp when streaming music at 3.3V.
+It is supplied FCC, CE, IC, Korea, Japan and Bluetooth 5.4 certified.
 It is also supplied with sample Android and iOS Applications to help integrate the Bluetooth functionality with the product end Application.
-IDC747-1 features can be also customised for specific complex use cases and scenarios.
+IDC777-1 features can be also customised for specific complex use cases and scenarios.
 Please contact info@iot747.com for customisation requests.